cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-select.md

 -   `SHARE` - Locks the table with a `ROW SHARE` lock.
 -   `KEY SHARE` - Locks the table with a `ROW SHARE` lock.

-When the Global Deadlock Detector is deactivated (the default), Greenplum Database uses the specified lock.
+When the Global Deadlock Detector is deactivated (the default), Cloudberry Database uses the specified lock.

 When the Global Deadlock Detector is enabled, a `ROW SHARE` lock is used to lock the table for simple `SELECT` queries that contain a locking clause, and the query plans contain a `lockrows` node.
 Simple `SELECT` queries that contain a locking clause fulfill all the following conditions: